Illinois Route 6: History

 SBI Route 6 initially ran from Fulton to Chicago.
 It roughly followed present-day US 30, Illinois Route 38, and Roosevelt Road.
 In 1935, IL 6 was decommissioned and was replaced with a portion of US 330 (now IL 38/Roosevelt Road) and US 30.

-The Illinois Route 6 designation remained decommissioned until the early 1980s when the present freeway north of Peoria was finished.
-By 1988, the freeway was extended to Illinois Route 29 near Mossville.
+The Illinois Route 6 designation remained decommissioned until 1981 when a part of the present freeway from I-74/I-474 to IL 91 opened.
+By 1984, the freeway was extended east toward IL 88 (current IL 40).
+In November 1985, the freeway was extended to Illinois Route 29 near Mossville.

 Future

 Several plans have been considered for continuing the Illinois 6 corridor.
 One is extending Illinois 6 into a loop by building a bridge over the Illinois River and running the highway south to Interstates 74 and 474 near Interstate 155 in Morton.
+Another is to build north or northeast from the current terminus to a new interchange in Chillicothe, connecting with a proposed Illinois 29 expressway that would connect to Interstate 180.

 In 2013, Illinois Governor Pat Quinn proposed a $12.3 billion road plan that earmarked funds for engineering work and corridor studies, renewing interest in connecting Route 6 with I-74.